What Is PCP?

 Psychological effects at high doses include illusions and hallucinations.
 PCP can cause effects that mimic the full range of symptoms of schizophrenia, such as delusions, paranoia, disordered thinking, a sensation of distance from one’s environment, and catatonia.
 Speech is often sparse and garbled.

 People who use PCP for long periods report memory loss, difficulties with speech and thinking, depression, and weight loss.
-These symptoms can persist up to a year after ending PCP use.
+These symptoms can persist up to a year after ending use.
 Mood disorders have also been reported.
 PCP has sedative effects, and interactions with other central nervous system depressants, such as alcohol and benzodiazepines, can lead to coma or accidental overdose.